followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxFunnel/1 Configuration/onSelectionChanged.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **selectionChanged** event.
-Executed after a funnel item's selection state is changed in the UI or programmatically.
+A function that is executed when a funnel item is selected or the selection is canceled.
 <!--/shortDescription-->

 <!--fullDescription-->
+To identify whether the selection has been applied or canceled, call the funnel item's [isSelected()](/Documentation/ApiReference/Data_Visualization_Widgets/dxFunnel/Item/Methods/#isSelected) method.

 See [onItemClick](/Documentation/ApiReference/Data_Visualization_Widgets/dxFunnel/Configuration/#onItemClick) to learn how to implement selection.

 #####See Also#####